clux/npm-graph/README.md

 `npm ls`, but without dependencies that are not explicitly required

 ## Usage
-Install globally and give it a path to a locally installed package to analyze:
+Install globally and give it a path to a _local_ package or a file:

 ```bash
 $ npm install -g npm-graph